Do Not Watch [Infinite]

 Seeing that, Mo Bai instinctively slipped her right hand beneath the blanket, gripping the metal bat tightly.

-If Mommy dared to reach out with those rotting hands, Mo Bai was ready to die fighting with this thing.
+If this Mom dared to reach out with those rotting hands, Mo Bai was ready to die fighting with this monster.

-But even on the verge of losing control, Mo Bai remembered the rules, especially Rule Four, and tried to use it to awaken Mommy's love.
+But even on the verge of losing control, Mo Bai remembered the rules, especially Rule Four, and tried to use it to awaken Mom's love.

 She'd start by soothing the creature.
 If that failed, she would resort to force.